Golden State Priority Project

 - Sites must install a minimum of 4 GSPP-eligible charging ports and can receive a rebate for up to 20 GSPP-eligible charging ports.

 - Qualified applicants will be awarded funding based on a tiered application selection process that prioritizes shovel-ready projects.

 - NEW: Applicants must show, at a minimum, that they have submitted documentation to their utility service provider for final utility design AND have applied for a permit with their local authority having jurisdiction (AHJ).

 - This funding round of GSPP will distribute up to $38 million in rebate funding allocated by the California Energy Commission (CEC).
 Any funding from previous funding rounds that remains unreserved may be rolled over into this funding round.

 - CALeVIP and GSPP are implemented by the nonprofit Center for Sustainable Energy (CSE).

 |Guaranteed Output per Charging Port||Rebate Cap per Charging Port|

 |150kW - 274.99kW||$55,000|

 Applicant Eligibility Requirements

-- Be a site owner or their authorized agent with a Site Verification Form submitted at the time of application.
+- Be a site owner or their authorized agent (such as a property manager, EV service provider or contractor) with a Site Verification Form submitted at the time of application.